 Rocco Femia represents large, multinational corporate clients in high-stakes U.S. international tax and transfer pricing planning, controversy, and policy matters.
-Mr. Femia is a former official at the U.S. Department of the Treasury and delegate to the OECD, and brings this perspective to bear in advising clients.
-Mr. Femia was named one of the country's leading practitioners in the field of taxation by Chambers USA: America’s Leading Lawyers for Business 2010 to 2018, and one of the Best Lawyers in America® from 2009 to 2018.
-Clients quoted by Chambers have said that Mr. Femia is noted for his "great reputation as an international planner."
+He is a former official at the U.S. Department of the Treasury and delegate to the OECD and brings this perspective to bear in advising clients.
+Mr. Femia has been recognized as one of the country's leading international tax practitioners by Chambers USA and The Best Lawyers® in America, among others, for over a decade.
+Mr. Femia was described by clients in Chambers as "a great lawyer and great on the transfer pricing side."

 - Counseling with respect to Advance Pricing Agreements involving among other items the allocation of head office expenses.

-- Counseling and advocacy related to numerous requests for relief from double taxation by the U.S. Competent Authority under U.S. tax treaties, including matters involving transfer pricing and limitation on benefits issues.
+- Counseling related to numerous requests for relief from double taxation by the U.S. Competent Authority under U.S. tax treaties, including matters involving transfer pricing and limitation on benefits issues.

 - Associate International Tax Counsel, U.S. Department of the Treasury, 2003 - 2004

 - Attorney Advisor, U.S. Department of the Treasury, 2000 - 2003